wesmail/MLPID_For_PANDARoot/README.md

 `Classifier.getRootPrediction('signal_pid.root', 'BDT_TrainedOnEvt.pkl', 'signal_ml.root')`

-please make sure that `signal_pid.root` and `savedRF.pkl` exist in the same directory.
-This function will create named `signal_ml.root` which contain Ml output probability distributions.
+please make sure that `signal_pid.root` and `BDT_TrainedOnEvt.pkl` exist in the same directory.
+This function will create named
+`signal_ml.root` which contain Ml output probability distributions.

 4. Finally in your analysis code `tut_ana.C` use `fRun->AddFriend("signal_ml.root");` to be able to access the Ml output probability